Diwali – The Festival of Lights

 Eco-Friendly Diwali Festival:

 Because of the increasing environmental concerns, the people of India have decreased the use of firecrackers during the Diwali festival.
 People are also preferring to buy eco-friendly items for Deepavali.
-Some people get injured seriously while bursting firecrackers, hence special care should be taken while celebrating Diwali.
+Some people get seriously injured while bursting firecrackers; hence, special care should be taken while celebrating Diwali.

 I wish you a very happy and safe Diwali!